nondejus/AwesomeUnityCommunity/README.md

 * [Leap Motion](https://www.leapmotion.com/ "") - a computer hardware sensor device that supports hand and finger motions as input, analogous to a mouse, but requires no hand contact or touching.
 * [Myo](https://support.getmyo.com/hc/en-us) - A gesture control armband developed by Thalmic Labs.
 See [link](https://xinreality.com/wiki/Myo).
 * [Intel-Realsense-Hand-Toolkit-Unity](https://github.com/ReiiYuki/Intel-Realsense-Hand-Toolkit-Unity "") - Intel Realsense Toolkit for Hand tracking and Gestural Recognition on Unity3D.
+* [zed-unity](https://github.com/stereolabs/zed-unity "") - ZED SDK Unity plugin.

+## :loudspeaker: Speech Recognition <a name="speech-recognition"></a>

+* [Unity-SpeechWithLUIS](https://github.com/ActiveNick/Unity-SpeechWithLUIS "") - Sample Unity project used to demonstrate the integration of Speech Recognition and Language Understanding using the new Microsoft Speech Service (Preview) and LUIS from Microsoft Cognitive Services.
+* [Unity-MS-SpeechSDK](https://github.com/ActiveNick/Unity-MS-SpeechSDK "") - Sample Unity project used to demonstrate Speech Recognition using the new Microsoft Speech Service (Preview) via WebSockets.

 ## :movie_camera: Camera <a name="camera"></a>